Ramapuram Sree Rama Temple

 Sree Rama Swami Temple is an ancient Hindu temple located in Ramapuram village in Meenachil tehsil and near Pala in Kottayam district in the Indian state of Kerala.
+The temple is classified one among the 108 Abhimana kshetrams of Vaishnavate tradition.
 The temple has Lord Rama as principal deity, facing the east, who is in a four-armed form, Chathurbahu.
 It is managed by a trust called Ramapuram Devaswom consisting of three Nambudiri families of Amanakara mana, Kunnoor mana and Karanattu mana.